 In addition to Intuitive Eating, CBT-E is an evidence-based therapy for Eating Disorders.
 Like Cognitive-Behavioral approaches generally, CBT-E considers the function of behaviors.
 Thus, in this case, the focus is on understanding what causes and maintains Eating Disorder behaviors.
 In order to help those with Anorexia gain awareness, CBT-E makes use of behavioral logging.
 Another consideration in treatment is how much importance is given to weight.
 More often than not, people with Anorexia measure there worth based on a limited number of categories.
 As stated above, these individuals also place a lot of their self-worth on their weight.
 Therefore, it is important to explore other categories considered in self-evaluation and the amount of importance placed on each.
 For many with Anorexia, moods also impact their behaviors.
 Therefore, learning how to manage feelings can be part of CBT-E.

 Are you or a loved one struggling with anxiety and interested in therapy?
-Lauren brings an eclectic approach to the treatment of Anorexia.
-She uses Cognitive Behavioral Therapy, Acceptance and Commitment Therapy and Intuitive Eating to support Individuals with Anorexia.
-You can learn more about the treatments and services she provides here.
+Staff therapists at the Center for the Obsessive Mind bring an eclectic approach to the treatment of Anorexia.
+We use Cognitive Behavioral Therapy, Acceptance and Commitment Therapy and Intuitive Eating to support Individuals with Anorexia.
+You can learn more about the treatments and services we provide here.

-Lauren provides treatment for Anorexia in the state of Utah.
-Since she provides teletherapy, she works with people who live in different areas of the Beehive State – from Salt Lake City and its suburbs, like West Jordan, Syracuse, Highland and Riverton, to Park City and St. George.
+Staff members at the Center for the Obsessive Mind offer treatment for Anorexia in the state of Utah.
+Since we provide teletherapy, we work with people who live in different areas of the Beehive State – from Salt Lake City and its suburbs, like West Jordan, Syracuse, Highland and Riverton, to Park City and St. George.

-Lauren also offers treatment for Anorexia online in Florida, and sees people from all corners of the Sunshine state.
-Whether you’re from Naples, Orlando, Miami, or Boca Raton, Lauren can provide specialized counseling remotely in your area.
+Therapists at the Center for the Obsessive Mind also offer treatment for Anorexia online in Florida.
+We see people from all corners of the Sunshine state.
+Whether you’re from Naples, Orlando, Miami, or Boca Raton, we can provide specialized counseling remotely in your area.

-In addition to all of the locations previously listed, Lauren offers teletherapy for Anorexia to a number of countries internationally.
+In addition to all of the locations previously listed, the staff at the Center for the Obsessive Mind offer teletherapy for Anorexia to a number of countries internationally.

 Online therapy isn’t right for everyone.
 An assessment must be done to determine if online therapy is appropriate for your needs.
 You can reach out here to learn more.